How does your company respond to an internal emergency?

 Company Responder Team Members

-A “Company Responder Team” is a cross-functional team comprised of individuals from four different employee groups or departments: Facilities, Security, Reception, and Floor Wardens or Employee Emergency Response Teams (EERT).
-These groups are often immediately brought into an event.
-They need to coordinate their activities, and they depend on each other for information and support.
-The goal of a Company Responder program is to formally recognize this effort, and establish coordinated plans and training for their effective response.
+A “Company Responder Team” is a cross-functional team composed of individuals from four employee groups or departments: Facilities, Security, Reception, and Floor Wardens or Employee Emergency Response Teams (EERT).
+These groups are often immediately deployed to an event.
+They coordinate their activities and depend on each other for information and support.
+The goal of a Company Responder program is to formally recognize this effort and establish coordinated plans and training to ensure an effective response.

 What Does Everyone Do?